 I just spent some time asking a few people what Lent was, and I received the deer in headlights look.

-Many of heard of the word “Lent,” but didn’t know what it actually was.
+Many have heard of the word “Lent,” but didn’t know what it actually was.

 A few said it had something to do with fish fries on Friday but the